Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   In live streaming, a [=CMAF presentation=] of streams corresponding to a channel is ingested by posting to a [=publishing point=] at the [=receiving entity=].
-CMAF has the notion of switching sets [[!MPEGCMAF]] that map to similar streaming protocol concepts like adaptation set in [[!MPEGDASH]].
+CMAF has the notion of switching sets [[!MPEGCMAF]] that map to similar streaming protocol concepts like adaptation set in DASH.
 To signal a switching set in a [=CMAF presentation=], CMAF media tracks MUST correspond to the constraints defined in [[!MPEGCMAF]] clause 7.3.4.

   In addition, optional explicit signaling is defined in this clause.
 This would mean the following